objetos/p5.quadrille.js/README.md

 new p5(sketch)
 ```

-That’s it—you’re ready to create, display, and manipulate grid-based content.
+You're ready to create, display, and manipulate grid-based visuals.

 # Algorithms & Performance